GeoWebCache/geowebcache/documentation/en/user/source/configuration/xml/exhaustive.rst

                   but you can specify one specific one -->
              <format>image/png</format>
              <!-- OPTIONAL If the operation is not truncate, specify how many threads
                   should run in parallel?
-Note that each format is done sequencially. -->
+Note that multiple formats are done in parallel, so if you say 2 threads and the layer has 3 formats (and the geoRSsFeed does not specify a format), then the total number of threads will be 3x2 = 6 -->
              <seedingThreads>2</seedingThreads>
              <!-- OPTIONAL GWC will render the geometries onto a bitmask and use that
                   to determine which tiles are affected.
 Each pixel represents a tile,